 For five years I was a tutor then co-director of the undergraduate and postgraduate writing programme at Manchester University.
-I have also been a writing fellow at Leeds University, a visiting lecturer at Leeds Metropolitan University and, since September 2009, Senior Lecturer in Creative Writing at Leeds Trinity University, on the BA in English & Writing and the MA in Creative Writing.
+I have also been a writing fellow at Leeds University, a visiting lecturer at Leeds Met (now Leeds Beckett) and, since September 2009, Senior Lecturer in Creative Writing at Leeds Trinity University, on the English BA programmes and the MA in Creative Writing.

-I have tutored 13 creative writing courses for the Arvon Foundation, a writing residency in Tuscany, run evening classes for the former Borders Bookshop and one-off writing workshops for literature festivals, libraries and writers’ groups.
+I have tutored 16 creative writing courses for the Arvon Foundation, a writing residency in Tuscany, run evening classes for the former Borders Bookshop and one-off writing workshops for literature festivals, libraries and writers’ groups.
 My work with school-age children has included tutoring a one-week residential course for a group of sixth-formers, running an extra-curricular course for Year 12 students leading to a performance of their work at a festival, and two series of journalism workshops for 7-11 and 13-17 year olds.

 Here are some of the nice things people have said:

 My daughter recently attended your creative writing workshop.
 She really enjoyed meeting you and taking part, in fact she was buzzing with ideas when she came home and it was great to hear her talking about developing her imagination and creative side again.

 (Ms A.S., after a visit to Guiseley School, Leeds.)

 I’d like to reinforce how fantastic Tuesday was for both the staff and students involved.
 Students were genuinely excited by the event and have been asking when you will return!!

 Sam Cartrwright, English teacher, Holly Lodge Science College, Smethwick.